Montgomery County Public Schools

 The most recent GMAX test results for MCPS artificial turf fields are available in the MCPS Artificial Turf Maintenance Log.

-As a pilot project, the artificial turf field installed at Somerset Elementary School features PureFill©, an organic cork and sand mixture infill mix.
+- The artificial turf field installed at Somerset Elementary School features PureFill©, an organic cork and sand mixture infill mix.

 The general MCPS weather guidelines govern the MCPS athletics program and are available in the Health and Safety section of the Athletics webpage.